mataluni-bravetto/abe-core-body-template/FRONTEND_READINESS_ASSESSMENT.md

-# ✅ Frontend Readiness Assessment - AI Guardians Chrome Extension
+# ✅ Frontend Readiness Assessment - AiGuardian Chrome Extension

 **Date**: 2025-10-21
 **Status**: ✅ **FRONTEND IS READY FOR YOUR BACKEND**